vivekteega/flowallet-testnet/README.md

 Application data system is a legacy data field without vector clock support in options.
 In our development process, General Data was created by adding vector clock support to application data at user level.
 So SEND and REQUEST options in Application Data are exactly the same as General data without vector clock options

-# Background on FLO Distributed Applications

-FLO distibuted applications use the FLO Blockchain to store core data, and FLO Blockchain Cloud for other data.
-The data is accessed directly by browser based clients.
-No other component or servers are needed typically.

-Every application has a role called the Master Admin.
-The clients trust anything that the Master Admin declares in the FLO Blockchain.
-Usually Master Admin will only declare the FLO IDs that will have operational roles in the application.
-These FLO IDs are called SubAdmins.
-The browser based clients trust actions only and only from subAdmins and no one else.
-That creates the trust model.
-First trust the Master Admin.
-Then find out who the master admin has authorized to act as SubAdmins in the FLO blockchain.
-Then trust the data and actions signed by approved SubAdmins.

-This approach decentralizes the trust process totally and extends the capacity of the blockchain to model almost any server based IT application.

-## RanchiMall recommended approach to create a FLO Distributed Application

-1. Create Master Admin FLO ID and private key
-2. Role Modeling: Create SubAdmins by having Master Admin declare it in the FLO Blockchain, and decide what roles will differnent kind of SubAdmins play
-3. Data Modeling:  Create Blockchain cloud data formats for your application.
-Do it twice: One for system trusted users like SubAdmins using Object Data.
-And again for normal untrusted users using General Data
-4. Define core business functionalities of the app, and create Javascript methods to model it
-5. Secure the user Private Key (and other sensitive data, if any)
-6. Create UI for the application, and create Javascript methods invoking them
-7. Define initial startup routines using onLoadStartUp function to act when the initial load of page is done, and when refresh of the page is required for in response to any user action